SwishyFishy/PlayingCardComponent/README.md

     > Fills the front face of the card with the image.
 If not provided, the card is populated with any provided children.
 * ```backImg="image_path"```
     > Fills the back face of the card with the image.
 If not provided, the card is populated with the default card back image.
-* ```color="any CSS colour"```
-    > The background colour of the card.
-If not provided, the background of the card is coloured `black`.
 * ```dimensions={{width: number, height: number, units: "mm" | "px" | "rem" | "%"}}```
     > Sets the dimensions of the card using the CSS unit provided.
 If not provided, the dimensions are set to those of a standard physical playing card; 63x88mm.
 * ```position={{x: number, y: number}}```
     > Sets the starting position of the top-left corner of the card on the page, where the top left corner of the page is (0, 0).
 If not provided, the card appears at (0, 0).